redhat-developer/vscode-openshift-tools/README.md

 #### Actions available inside an OpenShift Cluster Project

    * `Project -> New Application` - Create a new application inside the selected project.
-   * `Project -> Delete` - Delete an existing project.
+   * `Project -> Delete` - Delete the selected project.

 #### Actions available for an Application inside a Project

    * `Application -> New Component` - Create a new component inside the selected application.
-        * git - Use a git repository as the source file for the component.
+        * git - Use a git repository as the source for the component.
+        * binary - Use binary file as a source for the component
-        * local - Use local directory as a source file for the component.
+        * local - Use local directory as a source for the component.
-   * `Application ->  New Service` - Perform service catalog operations.
+   * `Application -> New Service` - Perform service catalog operations when it is enabled.
    * `Application -> Describe` - Describe the given application in terminal window.
    * `Application -> Delete` - Delete an existing application.